 The College has a formal Reserves Policy, which was approved by the Corporation during the financial year.
 The purpose of this policy is for the College to safeguard or improve its current reserve values and allow the College to draw on these reserves in emergencies and to take advantage of unexpected opportunities.
-Specifically, the Profit & Loss Account should not go into a 'debit' balance (subject to pension valuation issues), the Restricted Reserve should only be expended with expenditure associated to the conditions of spending against this reserve and the Revaluation Reserve, where annual amortisation may apply to offset against this reserve to reflect any devaluation of asset values.
+Specifically, the income and expenditure account should not go into a 'debit' balance (subject to pension valuation issues), the Restricted Reserve should only be expended with expenditure associated to the conditions of spending against this reserve and the Revaluation Reserve, where annual amortisation may apply to offset against this reserve to reflect any devaluation of asset values.
+This, along with other key policies will be reviewed given the continuing Covid-19 scenario.